The Dingle Way - 8 Days & 7 Nights8 Days & 7 Nights 4.6 Read 92 reviews

 This tour also finishes in Tralee, so you can simply follow the directions in reverse.

+On this trip, we ask you to keep your luggage to a maximum weight of 15 kilograms per item.
 Although most airlines have a standard baggage allowance of 23kg, we kindly ask you to distribute any excess weight over a separate bag.
 Please note that 2 bags per person are allowed, meaning 4 bags per couple.

 The distances and ascent / descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat and sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.